prana-magar/toVisitPlaces_Prakash_C0773839/README.md

-# Find My Way
+# toVisitPlaces
- In this app user is show their current location and allowed to select their final destination with double tap.
-Once destination is selected then user can see the route to destination by walk or by vehicle transport type.
+ In this app user is allowed to add a favourite place from map, store the geocode data and later modify as per need.